-The Constitution is the foundation of our country, our government, our economy, our life.
-We reserve the freedom to change our laws and when needed to add new amendments to the Constitution.
+We have debated on how government should affect the citizen it governs, even before the Declaration of Independence received its first signature.
+The Constitution is the foundation of our country, our government, and our life.
+We reserve the freedom to change our laws and when needed to, add new amendments to the Constitution.
 Over the years since 1789 we have proposed 33 amendments, with only 27 becoming ratified.
 The first ten, Bill of Rights, were inserted to ensure the people that they were the masters of government, guaranteeing personal freedoms and rights.

 Freedom of Religion, Speech, Freedom of Press, Assembly, and the right to Petition.